FAQ

 • Submit the street name, Township, Range, Section and Quarter of the project location.

-• Submit a map which includes a common fixed point of reference (business, landmark, mile marker, river etc.)
+• Submit a map that includes a common fixed point of reference (business, landmark, mile marker, river etc.)

 • Submit a Google Earth map image and use the drawing tools to mark “X marks the spot”